kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

       - Impact of its outage on the feature:
       - Impact of its degraded performance or high-error rates on the feature:
 -->
-Will be considered for beta.
+No.

 ### Scalability

-No. The API extensions in this KEP are limited to the existing `ResourceSlice` object, with no additional requirements to consume this object by additional components.
+No. The API extensions in this KEP are limited to at most one claim for extended resource backed by DRA per pod.

 ###### Will enabling / using this feature result in introducing new API types?